Wizcorp/phonegap-plugin-wizSpinner/README.md

 PhoneGap plugin for creating and manipulating native loader/spinner above Cordova.
 <br />
-NOTE - Android is portrait only
+NOTE - Android is portrait only, barebones (many iOS features yet to be implemented T-T)
 <br />

 # USAGE :